 Part of the alternative analysis process (refer to Diagram 15-1) is the quantification of operational cost, capital cost, revenue and funding sources.
 This quantification provides the financial impact of the alternatives and can be compared to available resources.
-This comparison form part of the development of the Business Model for the IPTN.
+This comparison is part of the business model development.
 This section provides the input parameters to the financial estimations and total financial impact per operational or infrastructure alternative.
-All costs are presented as 2019 real values and include capital and operational cost.
+All costs are presented as 2019 real values and applied for design years.